Advanced Features

 Cache Pre-Generation

-Pre-generate cache on startup for instant loading:
+Pre-generate cache on startup for instant loading (in gallery TOML file):

 formats = { jpeg = true, webp = true, avif = false }